AbsarHussain/digitaltolk/README.md

 docker run -d -p 80:80 pythonapp

 Terraform folder

-an existin vpc, public subnet and sg these things are retrieved in data of terraform vpc id, sg id, subnet name
+an existing vpc, public subnet and sg these things are retrieved in data of terraform vpc id, sg id, subnet name